 Enquiries may be directed to Thiru Munsamy or Siya Narie on 031 260 7350/1.

 - Use this link to find passenger Indians: South African Indians Who’s Who: http://scnc.ukzn.ac.za/doc/B/Who/Who.htm

 - List of employers to whom Indentured Indians were assigned: http://www.sahistory.org.za/article/list-employers-whom-indentured-

 - List of passengers who arrived on the SS Truro from India to South Africa on November 16, 1860: http://www.sahistory.org.za/article/list-passenger-truro-16-november-1860

 - Guidelines for tracing one’s roots: http://www.sahistory.org.za/article/ship-list-indian-indentured-labourers

 Shri Mariammen Temple in Durban celebrated the arrival of the 1860 indentured labourers from India with a special event.
-Here’s the photos from the event
+Here’s some photos from the event in 2017.

 Source inputs: Newsbreak Lotus